-The study results indicate that asthma symptoms are mistaken for respiratory tract infection, and antibiotics are appointed as a preventive measure.
+The study results indicate that asthma symptoms are mistaken for an infection of the respiratory tract, and that antibiotics are appointed as a preventive measure.

 A study presented by Dr. Esme Baan Rotterdam, Netherlands.
 "I have asthma symptoms that can be mistaken for a mistake respiratory tract infection.
-However, clearly indicate that antibiotics should not be should not be given to national and international guidelines, since it is rarely associated with a bacterial infection.
-Misuse of antibiotics is harmful to patients and makes it difficult to control the spread of the incurable infection, "- said E.Baan.
+However, in international and national guidelines clearly indicate that antibiotics should not be should not be given because it is rarely associated with a bacterial infection.
+Misuse of antibiotics causes and complicates the control of the spread of harm to patients untreatable infections, "- says E.Baan.

 In the Netherlands for 1000 children with asthma in the year registered 197 prescriptions of antibiotics compared with 126 prescriptions per 1000 children without asthma.
 In the UK - 374 prescription per 1,000 children with asthma in the year, compared with 250 per 1,000 children without asthma.

 In the Netherlands, one of the lowest in the world on the use of antibiotics, so the situation in other countries where the use of antibiotics is much higher, could be worse.